Efficient Error Prediction for Differentially Private Algorithms: Conclusion

 \section{Conclusion}

-We have presented a methodology for empirically estimating error in differentially private algorithms which 1) models the relationships between input parameters, 2) is data-aware, and 3) minimizes the samples required as input.
-Hence, the prediction model created using our methodology allows for expressive, data aware, error prediction.
-Moreover, we conducted a case study where we apply our methodology to a setting where error is sampled from poll structures.
-To support our use case, we have added a tool to the \Randori\ open source tool suite, adding the functionality of generating synthetic data and evaluating error empirically.
+We have presented a methodology for empirically estimating error in differentially private algorithms which 1) models the relationships between input parameters, 2) is data aware, and 3) minimizes the measurements required as input.
+Hence, prediction models created using our methodology allow for expressive, data aware, error prediction.
+Moreover, we conducted a case study where we apply our methodology to a setting where error is measured from poll structures.
+To support our use case, we have added a simulation tool to the \Randori\ open source tool suite, adding the functionality of generating synthetic data and evaluating error empirically.

 From our case study, we were able to create a prediction model for error using six factors.
 After evaluating and simplifying our model, we are able to answer the two questions from our introduction.
 First, there are 13 main effects on error.
 Next, there are seven interactions.